nestjs/docs.nestjs.com/content/exception-filters.md

 #### Exception filters

-The base exception handler is fine, but sometimes you may want to have a **full control** over the exceptions layer, for example, add some logging or use a different JSON schema based on some chosen factors.
-We adore generic solutions and making your life easier, that's why the feature called **exception filters** has been created.
+While the base (built-in) exception handler handles many cases, you may want **full control** over the exceptions layer.
+For example, you may want to add logging or use a different JSON schema based on some dynamic factors.  **Exception filters** are designed for exactly this purpose.

-We are going to create a filter which is responsible for catching exceptions that are an instance of `HttpException` class and set up a custom response logic for them.
+Let's create an exception filter which is responsible for catching exceptions that are an instance of the `HttpException` class, and implementing custom response logic for them.

 ```typescript
 @@filename(http-exception.filter)